canonical-ols/snapstore-snap-docs/index.rst

 Devices are registered with the Proxy, and all communication with the Snap Store will **flow through the Proxy**, thereby enabling network-restricted devices to access snaps.
-Upstream snap **revisions can be overriden** on the Proxy, allowing fine-grained revision control for your devices.
+Upstream snap **revisions can be overridden** on the Proxy, allowing fine-grained revision control for your devices.
 The Proxy furthermore supports air-gapped deployments when configured in **offline mode**.